tndatacommons/tndata_backend/tndata_backend/userprofile/api_docs/userfeedviewset_v2.md

 * `progress` -- an object containing the number of actions completed today, the number of total actions scheduled for today, and the percentage of those completed.

+    - `total`: Total number of actions scheduled for today
+    - `completed`: Total number of actions completed today
+    - `progress`: A progress score (currently unused)
+    - `engagement_rank`: How the user ranks with their peers using the app.

 * `suggestions` -- (currently disabled)
 * `upcoming` -- an array of upcoming UserAction or CustomAction objects.
 This array contains objects with the following bits of data: